 The MEP National Network offers a suite of services to respond to the important guidance that EO 14005 provides, including:

-Supplier Scouting is a successful nationwide MEP service that identifies domestic manufacturers to produce hard-to-source and critically needed supply chain items including personal protective equipment (PPE) and medical supplies.
+Supplier Scouting is a successful nationwide service that identifies domestic manufacturers to produce hard-to-source and critically needed supply chain items including personal protective equipment (PPE) and medical supplies.
 Supplier Scouting can be applied on a national, regional or local scale.
-By leveraging our extensive relationships and knowledge of U.S. manufacturer capabilities, we are able to identify manufacturers’ production and technical capabilities and connect them with supply chains of larger companies and government agencies.
-The Supplier Scouting service was specifically cited within the “Executive Order on Ensuring the Future Is Made in All of America by All of America’s Workers” signed by President Biden on January 25, 2021.
+By leveraging our extensive relationships and knowledge of U.S. manufacturing capabilities, we are able to identify manufacturers who meet production and technical requirements to connect them with supply chains of larger companies and government agencies.
+Federal agencies requiring supplier scouting assistance can submit the Supplier Scouting Opportunity Synopsis form.
+Other entities can contact scouting [at] nist.gov for more information.

 For more information on Supplier Scouting, please contact NIST MEP's scouting [at] nist.gov (Robert Barnes), Andrew Peterson or scouting [at] nist.gov (Samm Webb.)